 Light Space & Time Online Art Gallery is delighted to announce that Gayle Wray has been named as the Gallery’s new featured artist and she will now be promoted by the gallery for the next 14 days in the gallery’s Artist Showcase.

 Gayle was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #5.
 The placement in this competition qualified her art to be showcased in this feature.
-Below are her Artist Biography and Artist Statement that was submitted to this competition.
+Below are Gayle's Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 I began making cloth dolls with the intent to see how far I could take the art.
 I feel I've barely scratched the surface of what is ultimately possible.
 I love working with fabrics and I wanted to create an articulated doll that could pose naturally and reflect its owners changing moods.
 My passion for fashion design has helped me create the mood and era of my dolls while designing beyond the boundaries has helped open up new ways to create the details and accessories.